 Do you have beach towels?

-Yes, two large beach towels are standard with every room.
+Yes, beach towels are standard with every room.

 What is there to do in the area?